tevans78/certifications/README.md

 6. Request a code review.
 The code review can be from anyone, however, you should consider including @mbroz2, @Emily-Jiang (for MicroProfile), @jhanders34 (for Jakarta EE), or @tevans78 (for MicroProfile/Jakarta EE).
 Once the PR has been approved, merge it into `draft`.

-6. All the builds and deployments of non-prod sites are on IBM Cloud and build automatically whenever the a PR is merged into their respective branch.
+6. All the builds and deployments of non-prod sites are on IBM Cloud and build automatically whenever a PR is merged into their respective branch.
 These builds are private and, therefore, their detailed build/deploy progress can't be tracked.
 However, if you have access to the [Slack channel](https://app.slack.com/client/T15GKHBT4/C01G7N292RH), you can at least track when the builds start and finish.

 7. When the build is finished, check that the TCK result page renders correctly on either the [certifications-draft site](https://certifications-draft-openlibertyio.mybluemix.net/certifications) or the [full draft site](https://draft-openlibertyio.mybluemix.net/certifications).